AdamWalters1/Mini-projects-portfolio/classes-3-AdamWalters1/README.md

 ## Tests

-The tests for this assignment are designed to evaluate the code from a strict perpsective for certain functions.
-Passing all of the tests indicates a 100, however if tests are not passed the code will be looked into.
+Passing all of the tests means the code works for all potential situations.